icebert04/icebert04.github.io/_posts/2018-1-5-running-companion.md

 So how do they solve this problem....
 Ding, ding, ding....
 Call in the Jack Russell terrier.
 Would you believe they too are considered one of the best Rat-Killing breeds.
 These terriers were bred to hunt vermin from rats even up to snakes.
 Their short, stocky frames and legs allowed them to "Go to Ground" - and chase those pesky little monsters.
 I might breed Jack Russell terriers if ever I want to go back to Poultry farming again.

+I'm seriously considering getting a JRT but I'm not in a rush to have one in a flash.
+I want to thoroughly seach and study the available breeders and kennels in our country.
+I want to get advice, tips and suggestions from a reputable Jack Russell terrier breeder.
+I also want to talk to my family first on how we can take care of the dog and introduce him/her to our Siamese cat.

+But when everything is clear, then that's the time to get one.
+I can imagine it right now... me and my family opening a gift next Chrism